haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 "hello"
 ```

-The types of these functions simple, yet reveal exactly how they behave. `fst`
+The types of these functions are simple, yet reveal exactly how they behave.
-picks the first element and `snd` picks the second element.
+`fst` picks the first element and `snd` picks the second element.

 ```haskell
 ghci> :t fst